-- To the mixing bowl, add finely chopped cocoa butter and coconut oil and let melt, stirring occasionally with a wooden spoon or whisk - about 2-3 minutes.
+- To the mixing bowl, add finely chopped cacao butter and coconut oil and let melt, stirring occasionally with a wooden spoon or whisk – about 2-3 minutes.

 - Add maple syrup and stir once more.
 At this time, you can also add the (optional) salt and vanilla .

 - Taste and adjust flavor as needed.
-I added about 2 Tbsp maple syrup total, but it’s completely up to you and how sweet you prefer your chocolate.
+I added about 2 Tbsp maple syrup total (as recipe is written // adjust if altering batch size), but it’s completely up to you and how sweet you prefer your chocolate.
 Add more vanilla to enhance the chocolate flavor and add depth of flavor, salt for saltiness, or more cacao/cocoa powder for intense chocolate flavor.